sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 ![image](https://storage.googleapis.com/gweb-research2023-media/images/AICoScientist-4-BestHypothesis.width-1250.png)
 **Figure 5-1.
 Example of the continuing improvement of the co-scientist's hypotheses.**

-This continuous improvement in working solutions developed by already-hired staff contrasts with consultants (who give advice but no implementation), sales engineers (who are embedded to make a demonstration but not a working solution) and software engineers (who maintain commercial, rather than custom, applications).
+This continuous improvement in working solutions developed by already-hired staff contrasts with consultants (who give advice but no implementation), sales engineers (who are embedded to make a demonstration but not a working solution), software engineers (who maintain commercial, rather than custom, applications), and [forward-deployed software engineers](https://en.wikipedia.org/wiki/Palantir_Technologies) (who, for a premium price, embed themselves in the organization for several months to develop a working custom application).

 # 6. Possible objections
 Because Improving Healthcare Science is a novel approach to testing and improving clinical care, the possible negative side effects must be considered and avoided.
 The following are common objections concerning AI.